 A glove that has an AQL of 4.0 or higher is often used for mechanical work or domestic cleaning as the glove doesn’t require such a good rating.
 These gloves often lend themselves to withhold extra features such as added texture.

 The AQL rating applies to all disposable gloves made from these materials and a variety of colours.

-As the cost of manufacture and quality control is more, gloves that have a lower AQL often cost slightly more as a general rule.
+As the cost of manufacture and quality control is higher, gloves that have a lower AQL often cost slightly more as a general rule.
 However, a low AQL comes with the following benefits:

 We hope that this simple guide has helped to answer your questions about AQL ratings, if you can’t find an answer you are looking for, please contact us and we will be more than happy to help.

-You will find our whole range of disposable gloves available on our website.
+You will find a whole range of disposable gloves available on our website.